Diversity at Triplebyte

 If we really want to improve inequity in tech, we must invest in it the same way as everything else — with budget, resources, time, and devoted strategy.
 It's a bit cliche at this point, but we really are trying to disrupt the technical hiring industry.
 As an agile, focused, and motivated startup, we're willing to make big, long-term bets that larger companies aren't willing to risk.

-That’s why we’re incubating ColorStack, a nonprofit focused on growing and retaining Black, Latinx, and Native American students in CS programs, and helping them build long-term careers in tech.
-We’ll fund ColorStack through 2022 so they can focus on launching and executing, not on fundraising.
-ColorStack will pursue its mission independently, but our founders and board will be available for advice, mentorship, and making industry connections — anything we can do to help them grow quickly and sustainably.
+That’s why we incubated ColorStack, a nonprofit focused on growing and retaining Black, Latinx, and Native American students in CS programs, and helping them build long-term careers in tech.
+We funded ColorStack for two years so they could focus on launching and executing, not on fundraising.
+Beyond funding, our founders and board provided advice, mentorship, and industry connections, and we’re excited to announce that they’re now pursuing their mission independently.

-Through its multiplicative effect, this incubation partnership could make significant gains toward the more just tech industry we want to help build.
-ColorStack builds a robust, resilient community of talented URT engineers, and Triplebyte helps them overcome credential bias and connect with companies.
+Through a multiplicative effect, incubation partnerships like these can make significant gains toward the more just tech industry we want to help build.
+Companies like ColorStack grow the numbers of talented URT engineers, and Triplebyte helps them overcome credential bias and connect with companies.
+We’d love to hear from you with suggestions for future partnerships to help move this needle.

 We strongly believe in the power of diverse and balanced teams.
 We’ve assembled a group of people from all sorts of backgrounds here at Triplebyte.
 And we work hard to foster an inclusive environment where every member of our diverse team feels like they belong.